WizardGit/StingerRunRacing/README.md

 war simulator with characters - you can set waypoints to be enemies and draw lines or maybe triggers to detect others allow npcs to get speed boxes!

-fix running in air
+debug levels
-fix jump while already in air bug fix animation from water to land only kicks in when fully on land debug levels add isIdleSad to animation file and change that for alphamove script create some sort of template for the canvas while shoot fireball animation is playing, move particle system fix issues with speed boost multiplies and water slowers fix colliders on middle of smashndash track fix water not on minimap fix missing back button on party - fixed? fix fps issue
+add isIdleSad to animation file and change that for alphamove script create some sort of template for the canvas while shoot fireball animation is playing, move particle system fix colliders on middle of smashndash track fix water not on minimap fix missing back button on party - fixed? fix fps issue fix ranking issue

-fix dragon not sinking into water far enough fix dragon getting too much speed while swimming working on water rn
+fix pause menu issues, you have to click pause twice at opening

+fix jump while already in air bug fix issues with speed boost multiplies and water slowers

-put the dreadstrider swimming animations on speedstinger
+* I put the dreadstrider swimming animations on speedstinger